Industry: Social Enterpise & Innovation.

 How might we reinvent a not-for-profit to be the catalyst for solving social problems?

-A new & defined purpose, impact model and innovation approach for Eidos.
+A new and defined purpose, impact model and innovation approach for Eidos

 Solving problems has always been a challenge.
 For those that seem achievable, most people seek the same opinions and end up with similar outcomes.
 Our most challenging problems go ignored, often seen as too difficult to even start contemplating how to tackle them.

 Eidos, an Australian not-for-profit, has a rich history of solving problems in new ways.
 It has been used by Prime Ministers, governments, corporates and other institutions to develop new policy and strategic solutions.
 In 2014, Eidos decided to go digital by creating an online platform called MindHive which enabled it to access a larger crowd of problem solvers to contribute new solutions to challenges.

 As MindHive’s popularity grew, it created an identity crisis.
 Was Eidos now MindHive?
 Or was MindHive, Eidos?
 So, Eidos embarked on a journey to turn MindHive into its own for-profit company and widen its impact, however that left Eidos to question what it should become.

 Hatched worked alongside Bruce Muirhead, CEO of MindHive and ex-CEO of Eidos, the Eidos board, and its funders The English Family Foundation.
 We worked to define a new strategic direction for Eidos by further refining its purpose, designing a new innovation and process methodology, and delivering an experiment to test the approach.
 Hatched designed the entire process and facilitated the first conversation which had a particular focus around social procurement.

 After working together to build and evolve its purpose, Eidos has become ‘The place for problem solving’.
 It was able to develop a clear new identity that will work alongside MindHive.